-In The Race For Joe Kennedy’s Successor, An Anti-Kennedy Emerges
+In the Race for Joe Kennedy’s Successor, an Anti-Kennedy Emerges

 Leckey is one of nine candidates vying to replace Joe Kennedy III in Congress.

-ew Deal, and made consistent appearances at Boston’s Black Lives Matter protests.

-The Justice Democrats-backed Leckey skyrocketed to first place in cash raised in the last quarter, bolstered by the success of progressive primary challengers like Jamaal Bowman, Charles Booker, and Mondaire Jones, and received another boost from her latest endorser, Minnesota Congresswoman Ilhan Omar.
+The Brand New Congress–backed Leckey skyrocketed to first place in cash raised in the last quarter, bolstered by the success of progressive primary challengers like Jamaal Bowman, Charles Booker, and Mondaire Jones, and received another boost from her latest endorser, Minnesota congresswoman Ilhan Omar.

 Your donation keeps this site free and open for all to read.
 Give what you can...